 Payroll tax credits

 Employers subject to the public health emergency leave and emergency paid sick leave requirements are eligible to receive a refundable credit against the payroll Medicare tax for sick and family leave.

 Expansion of Eligibility

-Individuals not traditionally eligible for unemployment benefits—self-employed, independent contractors, those with limited work history, and others—who are unable to work as a direct result of the coronavirus public health emergency are eligible for pandemic unemployment assistance.
+Individuals not traditionally eligible for unemployment benefits—self-employed, independent contractors, those with limited work history, and others—who are unable to work as a direct result of the COVID-19 public health emergency are eligible for pandemic unemployment assistance.

 Extension in Compensation